mapio/jupyter-virtualenv-osx/README.md

 instructing Jupyter to use the brewed Python and setting up the environment variable `PYTHONHOME` to be equal to the virtualenv home `$VIRTUAL_ENV`.

+##  Using non-virtualenv Jupyter

+Even if installing Jupyter in the virtualenv, thus not polluting the system packages, is a pretty good idea, this script can be used also in case you have a system-wide installation of Jupyter (or at least of `jupyter-client`), and you want to install in the virtualenv just the additional libraries.
+In such a case, make system packages available in the virtualenv and proceed as before

+    mkvirtualenv --system-site-packages my_venv
+    pip install matplotlib
+    python jupyter-virtualenv-osx.py --user --name "My Env"